MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-assign-traffic-profile-to-remote-network.md

 ms.service: global-secure-access

 ---
-# Assign a remote network to a traffic forwarding profile for Global Secure Access (preview)
+# Assign a remote network to a traffic forwarding profile for Global Secure Access

 If you're tunneling your Microsoft traffic through the Global Secure Access service, you can assign remote networks to the traffic forwarding profile.
 Your end users can access Microsoft resources by connecting to the service from a remote network, such as a branch office location.